 Lifetime future losses related to sold or government-insured loans under the scenario in question that the BHC expects to charge through its repurchase reserve.

-As part of Section 3 for Tables A through F, please distribute the projected future lifetime losses that would be charged-off through the repurchase reserve under each scenario, as defined in Table Instructions below, over the quarters displayed defined in each column header.
+As part of Section 3 for Tables A through F, please distribute the projected future lifetime losses that would be charged-off through the repurchase reserve under each scenario, as defined in Table Instructions below, over the quarters displayed defined in each column header (i.e., PQ1 through PQ9, and PQ10 or later).

-Column headers are defined as:

-Column B: Current reporting year Q4

-Column C: Current reporting year plus one – Q1

-Column D: Current reporting year plus one – Q2

-Column E: Current reporting year plus one – Q3

-Column F: Current reporting year plus one – Q4

-Column G: Current reporting year plus two – Q1

-Column H: Current reporting year plus two – Q2

-Column I: Current reporting year plus two – Q3

-Column J: Current reporting year plus two – Q4

-Column K: Current reporting year plus three or later

-Column L: Total

 For Tables A through F, the sum of the projected future losses in Sections A.3 – F.3 expected to be charged off to the repurchase reserve should equal the sum of the projected future losses expected to be charged off through the repurchase reserve in Sections A.1 – F.1 and A.2 – F.2.

 The Projection Validity Check cells will read “TRUE” when these projected losses are filled out correctly.